MicrosoftDocs/minecraft-creator/creator/TestDocs/ResourcePack.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Introduction To Resource Pack ms.prod: Gaming
+title: Introduction to Resource Packs ms.prod: Gaming
 ---

-# Resource Pack
+# Introduction to Resource Packs

 Before building your first Add-On, you will need to create a Pack in order to add any custom content in Minecraft Bedrock Edition.
 There are two types of Packs that a creator can make: Resource and Behavior Packs.
 In this tutorial, you will learn about Resource Packs.